Leak Issues with Convatec Closed End Filter Bags - Any Advice?

 akinsv16

-Hello, after my surgery I tried pouches with filters but I gave up because I was having the same problem.
-It would leave a ring on my bed sheets and clothes.
+Hello, after my surgery I tried pouches with filter but I gave up because I was having the same problem.
+It would leave a ring in my bed sheets and clothes.
 I didn't feel clean.
 I finally gave up and I no longer use bags with filters.
 I follow a very healthy diet and avoid foods that can create gas.
 I have not had a problem at all.

 stayn2busy